zeloe/RTConvolver/README.md

 ![SignalFlow](https://github.com/user-attachments/assets/4eb5a563-39f0-47b4-afc2-9028b1854ef8)

-It performs linear convolvtion on NVIDIA GPUs 4 different signals into 2 in realtime. \
 All heavylifting is done on GPU. \
 Main inputs(1 & 2) are convolved with side chain inputs (3 & 4)  and will determine 2 outputs.